-- Business View objects: defines Veeam ONE Business View groups to analyze in the report.
+- Business View objects: defines Business View groups to analyze in the report.
 The parameter options are limited to objects of the Host type.

 - Datastores: defines a list of datastores to analyze in the report.

-- VM profile: defines a VM profile that will be used as a sample for calculating the number of VM sets:
+- VM sample: defines a VM profile that will be used as a sample for calculating the number of VM sets:

 - If you choose a specific VM, the report will calculate how many similar VMs can be added.